roehrt/baahn/README.md

 on [bahn.de](https://bahn.de).

 It uses [`hafas-client`](https://github.com/public-transport/hafas-client)
 for fetching information about journeys.
-Be sure to have a permission for using this module.

 ## Installation
 Switch the registry to `https://npm.pkg.github.com` by adding these lines to your `.npmrc`.
+Currently, you will need an access token to install this package.
 ```
 @roehrt:registry=https://npm.pkg.github.com
 //npm.pkg.github.com/:_authToken=<your token>